vmizoules/ImproveYourShell/README.md

 Tips
 ----

-You can add your own modifications by adding a new file :
+You can add your own modifications by adding a new file in your homedir :

-	bash_personnal_completion
+	.bash_personnal_completion

 Credits